Whole raw onions will last for up to 2 months in the fridge.

-What to do with bad or mouldy onions?
+What do I do with bad or mouldy onions?

-According to Cooking Light, like any other type of food grown in soli, there is the very rare potential for onions to have E.coli, salmonella or other viruses that can be spread via toxic fertilisers.
+According to Cooking Light, like any other type of food grown in soil, there is a very rare potential for onions to have E.coli, salmonella, or other viruses that can be spread via toxic fertilisers.

 But the risk is quite low and overall, there are “no safety precautions that are unique to an onion.”

 Just like most vegetables, when handling onions make sure you have thoroughly washed your hands and kitchen tool, and wipe down counter before preparing your food.